 In theory, some laws could protect the vulnerable, and provide a greater social good than the negative of their intrusion into our personal autonomy.
 Unfortunately the enforcement of those laws often has an overwhelmingly racist bias (pdf), and this bias continues to run rampant today.
 Even in US locales that have legalized cannabis, where arrests for possession have dropped dramatically overall, non-white people still get harassed by police, arrested, and convicted at rates significantly higher than white people.

 The same follows for the argument that laws restricting gun ownership only hinder law-abiding citizens, since criminals don’t obey laws anyway.
 This article does a good job debunking that claim.
-Amongst our peers we can discourage the paranoid fantasies, and broken logic, that lead to acquiring weapons designed to kill a large number of people with minimal effort.
+Amongst our peers we can discourage the paranoid fantasies, and broken logic, that lead to fetishizing and collecting weapons of mass murder.
 For everyone else, not a peer or not open to reason, we can push for laws to frustrate their efforts.
 Of course the authorities always use such laws to disproportionately attack Black and brown people, so we must simultaneously continue to lobby against that imbalance.

 Activists call for the abolition of police and prisons because these institutions were built purposefully to protect the ruling class and their property, with the division typically formed along ethnic lines.
 You can argue that we need cops when someone assaults us, but how often do cops actually prevent or solve such assaults?
 Versus how often do they commit this violence themselves?
 And you can argue that we have to put criminals “somewhere”, so why not prison, but have you noticed that most prisons in this century are for-profit corporations, with vast lobbying power and financial motivation to increase their holdings?
 Absolutely we do need to disarm and abolish the police and prison apparatus as we know it; but we also need to plan for what will replace it.